Skip to content

 How long did it take the spiders to adapt to zero gravity?

-Why were the space webs thinner than Earth webs?
+Why were spider webs thinner in space than on Earth?

 GO DEEPER